Hassocks: Prehistory up to 19th century

 The South Downs, among which the village lies, were settled during the Stone Age, c.20,000BC with an incursion of people and livestock from Europe (to which what is now Great Britain was still connected by land).

 A good example of an Iron Age fort is to be found on the top of the nearby Wolstonbury Hill on the South Downs.

 A Roman cemetery was found by Stonepound Crossroads.
 Modern Hassocks is thought to have stood at a Roman crossroads on the London to Brighton Way between Londinium Augusta (modern London) to Novus Portus (possibly modern Portslade) (running north–south) and the Greensand Way Roman road from modern Hardham to a north–south road at Barford Mills north of Lewes and possibly further to Pevensey.
 Both roads had the dual purposes of servicing the iron industry in the Weald and connecting the prosperous farmlands of the coastal plain and lower Downs with London.

 After the Norman conquest much of the area was owned by the manor of Hurstpierpoint and was part of St John's Common.
 The Keymer part of the Common was enclosed in 1828 and the Clayton portion shortly after in 1855.
-In this period (which?) there was a great expansion of brick fields and potteries making use of the greensand of the area [citations needed].
+In this period there was a great expansion of brick fields and potteries making use of the greensand of the area.